 delivered with the joint efforts of the Coalition, allows providers to monitor and analyze the PDMP, view automated SAMHSA-compliant workflows, order tests and obtain results directly from LabCorp, and view a reporting dashboard to quickly understand a patient’s progress with treatment.

 Increase Patient Access and Privacy

-• Decrease barriers to practice MAT for physicians and mid-levels • Increase Patient Engagement in their own Treatment • Increase Patient Retention • Adoption of telemedicine and mobile technology • Decrease Recidivism
+• Decrease barriers to practice MAT for physicians and Advanced Practice Providers • Increase Patient Engagement in their own Treatment • Increase Patient Retention • Adoption of telemedicine and mobile technology • Decrease Recidivism